Rungee/Fog.NET/README.md

 # About

-Fog.NET is C++/CLI wrapper of [Fog-Framework](http://code.google.com/p/fog/)
+Fog.NET is C++/CLI wrapper of [Fog-Framework](http://code.google.com/p/fog/) that
-Fog-Framework is a high performance 2d vector graphics library which contains platform independent SVG engine and UI toolkit (optional).
+is a high performance 2d vector graphics library which contains platform independent SVG engine and UI toolkit (optional).

 # License